 The three actions that can currently be automated in Image Relay are Create Folder, Upload File to Folder, and Invite User.
 This means that the Trigger would take place in another App, and the Action would take place in Image Relay.

-If our templates don't fit your needs, you can easily create a new Zap from scratch.
+You can easily create a new Zap from scratch.
 In our example, we would like to be sent an email to our Gmail account every time a new file is uploaded to Image Relay.

 To start, choose the Make a Zap! button on your Zapier Dashboard.
 Use the dropdown menu to Choose a Trigger App.
 In this example, the Trigger comes from Image Relay.